-Mr. Naresh Watts from New Delhi got treated at BLK Hospital for Trus guided gold seed implantation by Dr. Aditya Pradhan/ Dr. Y. S. Rana from Renal Sciences & Kidney TransplantRead more View all Testimonials...
+Ahmed Makemba from Tanzania got treated at BLK Hospital by Dr. Aditya Pradhan and Dr. YPS Rana from BLK Centre for Renal Sciences & Kidney TransplantRead more View all Testimonials...

 Technology facilitates correct diagnosis of various ailments for best and shortest road to recovery.
 Get a closer glimpse of our cutting-edge-technology in the gallery below.

 We have world class specialists from around the globe.
 Get a closer glimpse of our specialists below and view their detailed profile.